cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

 named arguments:
-  -h, --help             show this help message and exit -c, --clipboard        paste compiled mlog code into clipboard -t, --target {6,7s,7w,7as,7aw}
+  -h, --help             show this help message and exit -c, --clipboard        copy compiled mlog code to clipboard -t, --target {6,7s,7w,7as,7aw}
                          selects target processor version and edition (version  6,  version 7 with standard processor or world processor, version 7 rev. A with standard processor or world processor)